 When will this project be built?

-At this time, we are expecting construction could begin as early as the fall of 2025 and be completed as late as the spring of 2027.
-That does not mean the construction will take that entire period, but including all aspects of the project, such as utility relocation and restoration, may happen in that timeframe.
-A more definitive construction schedule will be set once MDOT hires a contractor for the project.
+At this time, we are expecting that construction could begin as early as the spring of 2026 and be completed as late as the fall of 2027.
+A more definitive construction schedule will be established as the plan development process progresses.

 -